uberfig/ivytime.gay/content/posts/metametameta.md

 ## (2) I feel it's unlikely that Facebook's platform will share in or copy our norms for content warning

+As a community, we have built a culture of labeling content to make it more assessable and easier for people who are sensitive to specific types of content to participate.
+I personally feel
+There are times where I will feel uncomfortable with eye contact and simply having an eye contact cw can make all the difference.
+Everything from food CWs to politics, we make this place more comfortable for everyone and I'm worried that federating with this platform will flood the Fediverse and set back our
+I'm very concerned that Facebook's platform will not follow these simple conventions and the sheer scale of the platform will likely allow for a lot
 - food cw
 - eye contact cw
 - politics cw